 Emergencies can develop suddenly and without warning.
-Situations can threaten and disrupt your business and impact upon you and your staff.
+They can threaten and disrupt your business, and impact upon you and your staff.
 Having invested heavily in your business, you need to ensure it remains safe, secure and viable.

 What impact would it have on your business if: